-Prerequisites Module C2 Ecosystem Services and Biodiversity (recommended) Performance Assessment Written Report (graded) and seminar contribution (ungraded) Workload Active participation in 2 courses: 60 hours Preparation and follow-up: 30 hours Assessment component determined by instructor: 60 hours Total: 150 hours Credit Points 5 CP Scope of Time One semester (Recommended: 2nd Global Change Ecology semester) Semester Offered Summer Semester Target Group Global Change Ecology, Physical Geography, Geoecology Reference to Other Modules A4 Changes in Aquatic Ecosystems A5 Changes in Terrestrial Ecosystems A3 Extreme Events and Natural Hazards Responsible for the Module Disturbance Ecology, UBT Structural Content Disturbance Ecology, UBT; Physical Geography, University of Augsburg; Learning Objectives Aim of this module is to teach about occurrence and impact of natural risks, extreme events and shocks.
-Reoccurring events are included as well as single disasters; those with stabilising effects and those with catastrophic consequences and regime change.
-The impact on biodiversity, ecology, provision of services, and cultural landscapes is covered.
+Prerequisites Module C2 Ecosystem Services and Biodiversity (recommended) Performance Assessment Seminar: written elaboration (report) and seminar presentation (graded).
+Exercise: written elaboration (report) (ungraded) Workload Active participation in 2 courses: 60 hours Preparation and follow-up: 30 hours Assessment component determined by instructor: 60 hours Total: 150 hours Credit Points 5 CP Scope of Time One semester (Recommended: 2nd Global Change Ecology semester) Semester Offered Summer semester Target Group Global Change Ecology, Physical Geography, Geoecology Reference to Other Modules A4 Changes in Aquatic Ecosystems A5 Changes in Agroecosystems A3 Extreme Events and Natural Hazards Responsible for the Module Disturbance Ecology, UBT Structural Content Disturbance Ecology, UBT; Physical Geography, University of Augsburg; Learning Objectives Aim of this module is to teach about occurrence and impact of natural risks and extreme events in ecology.
+Reoccurring events are included as well as single disasters; those with stabilizing effects and those with catastrophic consequences and regime shift.
+The impact of climatic, biotic and geomorphological events on biodiversity, ecology, provision of services, and cultural landscapes is covered.
 The learning objective is the ability to deal with in-depth theories and methods of Disturbance Ecology and to research extreme events.
-Fundamentals for a scientific study of interdisciplinary catastrophe research and management will be developed.
+Fundamentals for a scientific study of interdisciplinary disaster research and risk management will be developed.

 Course Content Climate and land-use change are leading to global changes in disturbance regimes and to an increase in the frequency and magnitude of extreme events.
-In this module we deal with, among other things, abrupt climate change and the appearance of extreme weather events like heat waves, drought, intense rainfall, tropical cyclones and extra-tropical severe storms.
-Furthermore, e.g. large fires, insect calamities, pandemics, volcano eruptions, floods and toxic disasters will be covered and the system response analysed.
-The ecological consequences of possible future extreme events such as a lack of a cold winter and then late frosts in the northern hemisphere will also be covered.
+In this module, we deal with, geomorphological hazards, abrupt climate change and extreme weather events like heat waves, drought, intense rainfall, tropical cyclones and extra-tropical severe storms.
+Furthermore, avalanches, mass movement, large fires, insect calamities, pandemics, volcano eruptions and floods will be covered.
+The ecological consequences of possible future extreme events such as a lack of cold winter and occurrence of late frosts in the northern hemisphere will be addressed.
+Developing and presenting a scientific expert presentation trains students in analyzing and understanding the progress in current scientific literature on extreme events. .

-Teaching Style V/Ü Natural Risks and Hazards (2 SWS; 2 CP)
+Teaching Style V/Ü Natural Risks and Hazards (2 SWS; 3 CP)

-S Extreme Events (2 SWS; 3 CP)
+S Extreme Events (2 SWS; 2 CP)

 Prerequisites A1 Climate Change

-Performance Assessment Seminar contribution (ungraded) and written report (graded):
+Performance Assessment Seminar contribution (ungraded) and seminar presentation during

-Extended abstract
+lecture including extended abstract (graded)

 Workload Active participation in 2 courses: 60 hours

 Preparation and follow-up: 60 hours

 Assessment component determined by instructor: 30 hours

 Total: 150 hours

 Credit Points 5 CP

 Scope of Time Two semesters (Recommended: 1st and 2nd Global Change

 Ecology semester)

-Seemster Offered Winter Semester (V/Ü)
+Semster Offered Winter semester (V/Ü)

-Summer Semester (S)
+Summer semester (S)

-Target Group Global Change Ecology, Physical Geography, Biodiversity and
+Target Group Global Change Ecology, Environmental Geography, Biodiversity

-Ecology, Geoecology
+and Ecology, Geoecology

 Reference to Other Modules A1 Climate Change

 B3 Disturbance Ecology (and further B-Modules)

 A4 Changes in Aquatic Ecosystems

-Responsible for the Module Hydrology, UBT

-Structural Content Hydrology, UBT
+Responsible for the Module Hydrology, UBT Structural Content Hydrology, UBT

-Learning Objectives Aim is to teach about the interplay in the field of water as a
+Learning Objectives The objective of this module is to gain a thorough understanding

-resource between natural science and demands made by

-society within a global context.
+of natural processes of water flow and storage in and between the various compartments of the environment and to learn about

+various impacts on global water resources.

-Course Content The module is divided into a basic part about Hydrology (Lecture) and a part with strong practical content and independent work (Seminar/Exercise).
+Course Content The module is divided into a basic part about Hydrology (lecture)

+and a part with strong practical content and independent work

+(seminar/exercise).